aws-quickstart/cdk-eks-blueprints/docs/addons/argo-cd.md

 ## Bootstrapping

-The SSP framework provides an approach to bootstrap workloads and/or additional add-ons from a customer GitOps repository.
+The Blueprints framework provides an approach to bootstrap workloads and/or additional add-ons from a customer GitOps repository.
 In a general case, the bootstrap GitOps repository may contains an [App of Apps](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) that points to all workloads and add-ons.

 In order to enable bootstrapping, the add-on allows passing an `ApplicationRepository` at construction time.
 The following repository types are supported at present: